Refuting Sam Shamoun's Arguments Against The Monotheism of Islam: Part 1

 My Response:

-These are only words that Shamoun is uttering.
-He hasn't shown any proof for the truth of these claims.
+These are the only words that Shamoun is uttering.
+He hasn't shown any proof of the truth of these claims.

 Sam Shamoun said: